Popular Business Conference Floor Plans

-Tip: Request a room layout for tables of 8 rather than 10.
-This will allow event attendees to have extra space to place their notebooks and other materials.
+Request a room layout for tables of 8 rather than 10.
+It will allow event attendees to have extra space to place their notebooks and other materials.
 Confirm with the facility that they use 6' rounds rather than 5' rounds (a smaller table).

 Reception Room Floor Plan

 Reception space typically includes numerous high boy tables throughout a room, as well as tables for banquet and bar services.
 Because it isn't necessary for a dedicated seating space, this will reflect the largest number of individuals who can fit into the room.

 Discuss the total number of tables needed for the reception, and request that the facility mixes the room with 5' rounds that include six seats for those who do not want to stand and mingle the whole time.